aaliya2455/Image-processing-using-verilog/README.md

 # Image-processing-using-verilog
-Processed an image using Verilog from reading an input bitmap image (.bmp) in Verilog, processing and writing the processed result to an output bitmap image in Verilog.
+>Processed an image using Verilog from reading an input bitmap image (.bmp) in Verilog.
+>Processing and writing the processed result to an output bitmap image in Verilog.